divinoschaeffer/every_mean_api/README.md

 Make sure to set the following environment variables:

 - `PORT`: The port on which the server will listen for requests (default: 3000).
-- `MONGODB_URI`: The URI of the MongoDB database.
+- `DATABASE_URL`: The URI of the MongoDB database.
-- `JWT_SECRET`: The secret used to sign JWT tokens.
+- `SECRET_KEY`: The secret used to sign JWT tokens.

 ## Endpoints